jeffThompson/DigitalFabrication/README.md

 - - -

 ## COURSE CALENDAR
-Since this is the first time we're running this class, we may move things around a bit to give you enough time for your projects and/or cover additional material.
+*Since this is the first time we're running this class, we may move things around a bit to give you enough time for your projects and/or cover additional material.
+I'll give you a heads up about any changes but be sure to read the assignments carefully.*

 ### VINYL CUTTER
 | DATE       | WHAT WE'LL BE DOING |